evildmp/BrachioGraph/docs/explanation/hardware-limitations.rst

 ----------

 The BrachioGraph is susceptible to `hysteresis <https://en.wikipedia.org/wiki/Hysteresis>`_, a tendency of the system to maintain its state.
-In this case, it means that if the device receives a command to move the pen from an origin to another point and then return, the actual positions of the pen will not perfectly correspond to the the theoretical positions of the pen.
+In this case, it means that if the device receives a command to move to a certain point, where it actually arrives can depend on the direction it was coming from.

 The motors